comp-scipain/Echo-Archives/docs/peer_review_response.md

 We did not add either a comprehensive review system or a proper budget audit for a department.
 However, we did add promotions and demotions with a subsequent bonus or pay cut and an endpoint that returns how much each department is spending.

 ## Test Results (Sue Sue) #19

+Test case 1 works as intended, but as mention the `/employee/add` endpoint is limited to adding one employee at a time.
+We won't modify it to allow for batch additions due to time constraints.
+Test case 2 works as intended.
+We also changed `/employee/get` so that it also returns employee id.
+Test case 3 .

 ## Code Review Comments (Sue Sue) #18